 Microsoft’s Windows Dev Center is the natural starting point for anyone keen to make windows apps – for PCs, tablets, phones, and more.
 There are explainers about Universal Windows Platform (UWP) app development, insight into Windows conventions, and a bunch of code examples.

-If you want to quickly get something working, this tutorial has you create a simple ‘Hello, world’ app for UWP using XAML and C#.
+If you want to quickly get something working, this tutorial from Microsoft walks you through how to create a simple ‘Hello, world’ app for UWP using XAML and C#.
 Also, rather than just fling up a dialog to say hello, this little app will speak.

-Another tutorial for creating an app, but this one for Tuts+ goes a bit further.
+This tutorial for Tuts+ goes a bit further than many beginners' guides.
 Vivek Maskara leads you through the process of making a clock, where the background gradually shifts colour by converting the time to a hexadecimal value.

 Sadly, this tutorial from Microsoft doesn’t leave you with a playable game at the end.
 Still, you do at least learn to work on the major components of a game: creating a game loop, rendering, controls, audio, and adding imagery.